This post may contain affiliate links. Please see my disclosure policy for details.

 Pinterest is not about the number of followers you have, it’s the reach!
 Some people have a low following and reach millions of people!
 This reach means more traffic.
 Tailwind helps with this.

 Step Eight: start writing as much as you can

 Everything takes time and it’s the same with blogging!
 You won’t be an expert overnight, but regularly writing content and being consistent with it will help you practice.

-I remember I took forever to write my first article and the writing was so formal and had loads of big paragraphs but now it has more of a chatty feel and broken up into small chunks.
+I remember I took forever to write my first article and the writing was so formal and had loads of big paragraphs but now it has more of a chatty feel and is broken up into small chunks.

 Remember blogging isn’t the same as magazine writing or intellectual essays.
 Blogging is more informal and is about connecting with the reader.

 Keep writing, as much as you can.
 Eventually, things will flow naturally.